-Sergeant Burke, Officer Held, Deputy Chief Mercer, and Officer Scherrer are all successful JPD officers that started their careers with other agencies.
+Sergeant Burke, Deputy Chief Mercer, and Officer Scherrer are all successful JPD officers that started their careers with other agencies.
 Do you have the training and experience to join these fine officers in serving the citizens and visitors of Alaska's Capital City?

 Lateral Police Officer

 Please contact JPD at (907) 500-0676 for details.